 Declan O’Rourke’s Go Domhain i do Chuimhne accompanies arrival of Famine walkers in...

-The National Famine Way is a digitally and physically waymarked 167km walking trail that connects the National Famine Museum in Strokestown Park, Co.
+The National Famine Way is a digitally and physically waymarked 167km National walking trail that connects the National Famine Museum in Strokestown Park, Co.
 Roscommon, with Rowan Gillespie’s Famine memorial on Custom House Quay in Dublin along the banks of the Royal Canal.
 The trail ends near the Jeanie Johnston Tall Ship and EPIC The Irish Emigration Museum.
 Walkers can set their own pace and follow in the footsteps of the 1,490 tenants who were forced to emigrate from Strokestown to Canada on some of the worst of the coffin ships.
 The trail is waymarked with 30 plinths and pairs of 19th Century bronze shoe sculptures.

 Day 6 – Maynooth to Dublin.
 Nathan Mannion at Croke Park on 1947 GAA Final in New York to mark Great Famine Centenary

 Nathan Mannion (Senior Curator, EPIC The Irish Emigration Museum) at Croke Park on the 1947 GAA...Read More

 Famine Way Tours